SerenModz21/paste.gg/docs/general/welcome.md

 paste.gg is a [Node.js](https://nodejs.org) module that allows you to easily interact with the [Paste.gg API](https://paste.gg).

+• Strongly typed

+• Easy to use

+• Well maintained

+• Everyone is allowed to contribute

 ## Installation

 **Node.js 12.0.0 or newer is required.**

 NPM: `npm install paste.gg` or `npm i paste.gg` <br/>
 Yarn: `yarn add paste.gg`

+## Note

+I am not the original creator of these docs, they are owned by [discord.js](https://github.com/discordjs) team.
+I decided to use them as they are open source, and I find that lots of people like how easy it is to navigate through these.